epfl-lara/stainless/core/src/sphinx/verification.rst

    outside of the given program.
 In particular, Stainless will not derive a precondition to a function based on known information in the context of the calls, such as knowing that the function is always given positive parameters.
-Any information needed to prove the postcondition will have to be provide as part of the precondition of a function.
+Any information needed to prove the postcondition will have to be provided as part of the precondition of a function.

 Loop invariants